 At Smithsonian Libraries, we are eager to help you find the resources you need for teaching K-12 students across the nation and for your own professional development.
 Through our rich collections and collaborations across the Smithsonian, we offer engaging content in the arts, sciences, history and culture, and museum pedagogy that will meet your curriculum needs.
+The quality of our digital resources allows for their ready use and distribution, and they provide an opportunity to teach research techniques to students of all ages in a world where it’s difficult to source and vet information.
 Check out what we have below.

-Traveling Trunks is a resource-lending program from the Smithsonian Libraries.
+Traveling Trunks is a bi-lingual resource-lending program from the Smithsonian Libraries.
 These multimedia library kits are packed full of resources from across the Smithsonian Institution that deliver immersive experiences.
 Through touch, tech, sound, and sight, Traveling Trunks creates a screen-free, sensorial-rich environment.
 The program is a free resource for young learners and their educators.
 Traveling Trunks can be sent to libraries, schools, community centers, and other learning sites for a month-long lending period, with the option to renew, anywhere in the United States.
-All costs, including shipping are covered; we just ask that users have access to a FedEx office. *The Traveling Trunks program is suspended while the Libraries are closed due to the COVID-19 public health crisis.
+All costs, including shipping are covered; we just ask that users have access to a FedEx office. *The physical distribution of the Traveling Trunks program is suspended.
+However, the work continues and the digitial content is available.

 Smithsonian Libraries Digital Collections

 The Libraries has digitized rare books (pre-1924), journals, and manuscripts on subjects ranging from advertising and aeronautics to zinc sculpture and Zuni cuisine.
 Our online collections include images from illustrated books, digitized drawings and photos, as well as indexes to some of our special collections such as art and artist vertical files, trade catalogs, postal history ephemera and more!